wp-plugins/feed-geomashup/readme.txt

 Nothing.
 They will not be deleted, but neither will they be updated.
 If you set Feed GeoMashup to filter them, FeedWordPress will be affectively unaware of them.

+= Can I filter an incoming feed to include mapped posts only from a limited area?

+Yes.
+On the "Syndication > Posts & Links" settings page you can define limits to a range of longitudes and latitudes.
+Only posts mapped within the limits will be syndicated.

 = Are you offering support for this plugin? =

 No.